Austin6s/Appscript-Finance-Library/README.md

 ## Features

 - Data import from monthly spreadsheet into yearly spreadsheet;
-- User input collection for data import using HTML;
+- User input collection for data import using HTML & CSS;
-- Data reset -> clears data in manual entered cells only while keeping sheet structure and formulas;
+- Data reset -> clears data in manual entered cells only, while keeping sheet structure and formulas;
 - Currency converter for all accounting data;
 - Dependent dropdowns;
+- Automated inventory tracking that collects sales data from monthly spreadsheets to update.